Yavanna7/hello-world/README.md

 # hello-world
 Move along.
-Don't put your nose where it doesn't belong.
+Don't put your nose where it doesn't pliss go away